 You’ll need a table, maybe a banner, and packaging materials.
 You’ll need to pay stall fees (ranges, about $10-$50/day or $300+ per season), and may be required to get a business license to comply with city regulations.

-If you decide to do that, you'll need to either pay listing fees for sites like Amazon/Etsy, or hosting fees if you decide to sell soaps on your own website.
-Beyond that, you may need to do some paid advertising, free advertising (blogging), or other forms of promotion.
-All of this stuff can be learned, and isn't that tough (I do it), but it is another aspect of your business that you need to consider!
+If you decide to do that, you’ll need to either pay listing fees for sites like Amazon/Etsy, or hosting fees if you decide to sell soaps on your own website.
+You could choose an “done for you” ecommerce setup like with Shopify, or you could do a self-hosted WordPress blog (just install WooCommerce).

 Like I often do when researching a new post, I became really interested in soap making!
 It looks like it could be a lot of fun, and creative sellers seem to make lots of cool and unique products.
 It could be an awesome side project, or fun hobby-business to keep you busy and make a bit of cash on the side.